Frequently asked questions about Tekna saddles answered by oursaddlery.com

 What is the difference between a dressage saddle and a jumping saddle?

-How do I properly fit a dressage saddle for my horse?
+How do I properly fit a Tekna dressage saddle for my horse?

-A proper fit for a dressage saddle is essential for both the horse’s comfort and the rider’s ability to perform dressage movements.
+A proper fit for a Tekna dressage saddle is essential for both the horse’s comfort and the rider’s ability to perform dressage movements.
 The saddle should be the correct size for the horse’s back, with enough clearance for the horse’s spine and withers.
 The tree should also be the correct width for the horse’s shoulders.
+Take a look at our size guide page.

-What materials are dressage saddles typically made of?
+What materials are Tekna dressage saddles typically made of?

-How do I choose the right tree size for my horse in a dressage saddle?
+How do I choose the right tree size for my horse in a Tekna dressage saddle?

-How do I properly care for and maintain my dressage saddle?
+How do I properly care for and maintain my Tekna dressage saddle?

-Proper care and maintenance of a dressage saddle is essential to ensure its longevity.
+Proper care and maintenance of a Tekna dressage saddle are essential to ensure its longevity.
 Leather should be cleaned and conditioned regularly, and the tree should be checked for any signs of damage or wear.
 The saddle should be stored in a dry, cool place away from direct sunlight.